sysmike/nagios-plugins/README.md

 # Info

 The scripts were written for my personal use, feel free to use them as well.
-Be advised, my code might not the best, but it works.
+Be advised, my code might not the best, but it works for me.

 # Scripts